tinylog-org/tinylog/readme.md

 	mvn clean checkstyle:checkstyle findbugs:findbugs install

 tinylog is compatible with Java 5 (and higher).
 Therefore it is recommend to build tinylog at least once against a Java 5 runtime before commiting something.
-The path to "rt.jar" as well as the source and target version can be set via a properties.
+The path to "rt.jar" as well as the source and target version can be set via properties.

 	"-Dbootclasspath=JAVA_5_HOME/lib/rt.jar"
 	-Dmaven.compiler.source=1.5